 D.C.
 Power Supply

-Dilute (0.5M or so) Na2SO4 solution.
+Dilute (0.5M or so) Na2SO4 solution (500 mL minimum to fill apparatus).
 Phenolphthalein may be added to show formation of hydroxide ion at the cathode.

 Open stopcocks, making sure that the sodium sulfate solution filles each compartment to the tip.
 Close stopcocks.
 Attach apparatus to D.C. power supply.